How much does counselling cost?

 Do you want help now?

 Most people who can afford it choose to access private counselling as they want help immediately, and want to get support from a professional with the relevant experience.

 Do you also want help now from a counsellor who is experienced with LGBTQ+ clients?

 Is counselling expensive?

-Counselling costs money; it’s not cheap.
+Counselling costs money.
 But it is an investment and it could save your relationship or even your life.

 You don’t need to suffer alone; professional help is important.